lbryio/lbry.com/content/faq/android-basics.md

 ![bin](https://spee.ch/424e2150c7d03231c966634ba6307b019b6654e6/delete.jpg)

-Click on the bin icon and confirm deletion if you still want to delete the content
+Click on the bin icon and confirm deletion if you still want to delete the content.

 ![delete](https://spee.ch/7411547d0aea6da1b0c765151c4ffd0e30b2c9fd/delete1.jpg)

 Right after the content is deleted, you should see the same content showing on the app screen, if you click on it, it will start the download again.
 To delete additional content, please follow the same steps until you delete all the contents you do not need on your phone.
 We'll be improving this to allow for easier deletion multiple content at the same time.

-### Enable Background Media Playback. {#backgroundmediaplayback}
+### How Do I Enable Background Media Playback? {#backgroundmediaplayback}

 When playing anything on the LBRY android app, it will stop playing when you minimize the app or switch to another application.
 Since we aren't YouTube and won't make you pay for subscription to enable background media playback, you can enable this feature in the app settings.

 1. Swipe your phone screen to the right to reveal the menu, select Settings.
-2. Tap the `Enable background media playback` toggle on the right hand side, this will change the status of that option from grey to green
+2. Tap the `Enable background media playback` toggle on the right hand side, this will change the status of that option from grey to green.

 ![settings](https://spee.ch/6169bbad4908bee2378f09a7ea048b981a79ebe5/enable.jpg)

 Now you will be able to keep your media playing in the background without leaving the app open.
 *To disable this feature, please tap the option to enable background media player to change the status from green to grey.*

-### How To Stop The LBRY Service From Running In The Background {#stoplbryservice}
+### How Do I Stop The LBRY Service From Running In The Background? {#stoplbryservice}

-You might have noticed that the LBRY icon may be showing in your notifications with the status, `LBRY service is running in the background`.
+You might have noticed the LBRY icon in your notifications with the status, `LBRY service is running in the background`.
 We keep the app open in the background to stay up-to-date with the blockchain, which helps the app load contents faster as it arrives.
 In the future, you'll be able to support the LBRY network and earn hosting rewards, but for now, the hosting features are disabled.

-However, if you do not want the LBRY service to be running in the background, you can disable this just by going into the settings page and like above, you just need to tap `Keep the daemon background service running after closing the app` - this will change the status of that option from green to grey.
+However, if you do not want the LBRY service to be running in the background, you can disable this in the settings page by tapping `Keep the daemon background service running after closing the app` - this will change the status of that option from green to grey.
 Now close the LBRY app by clicking back multiple times or swipe the app to close - the notification icon should disappear.